svenvdvoort/Delft-bikefinder/README.md

 ## Features
 - Works completely offline, no accounts etc needed
 - Designed to be simple and useful
-- Always remembers last spot, even if you (accidentally) delete your history
+- Always remembers last spot where you put your bike, even if you (accidentally) delete your history

 ## To do
 - [ ] English version